miku/siskin/README.md

 ## Naming conventions

-Some conventions are forced by tools (e.g. imports, yapf), but the following may be considered as well.
+Some conventions are enforced by tools (e.g. imports, yapf), but the following may be considered as well.

 ### Task names and filenames